Limiting Disclosed Information

 If you have multiple strings that you want to redact, repeat steps 2-6.

-In addition to redacting reports, you can limit the visibility of reports by selecting to have Limited disclosure.
-When you select to have limited instead of full public disclosure, only the summary and timeline of the report are visible and all comments and attachments are hidden.
+In addition to redacting reports, you can limit the visibility of reports by selecting Limited disclosure.
+When you select to have limited instead of full disclosure, only the summary and timeline of the report are visible and all comments and attachments are hidden.

 To disclose your report, follow the steps to request disclosure.